-See pages 55 and 56 for basic core and advanced curriculum.
+See pages 61 and 62 for basic core and advanced curriculum.

-Electives selected from Home Economics courses appropriate to the individu student's goals.
+Electives selected from Home Economics courses appropriate to the individual student's goals.

 IV.
-Electives and either the Internship (PUA 69A) or the Career Assessment Project (PUA 69A) 689) to complete coure work requirements.
+Electives and either the Internship (PUA 69A) or the Career Assessment Project (PUA 689) to complete course work requirements.

-Internship (PUA 69A): An individually structured course involving one quarter of time, supervised work with a government agency.
-This program is intended for p service students who have had little or no exposure to work in the public sector
+Internship (PUA 69A): An individually structured course involving one quarter of full-time, supervised work with a government agency.
+This program is intended for pre-service students who have had little or no exposure to work in the public sector.